Foolish Happiness

-Foolish Happiness (German: Das närrische Glück) is a 1929 German silent comedy film directed by Johannes Guter and Rudolf Walther-Fein and starring Fritz Kampers, Livio Pavanelli and Margarete Kupfer.
+Foolish Happiness (German: Das närrische Glück) is a 1929 German silent comedy film directed by Johannes Guter and Rudolf Walther-Fein and starring Maria Paudler, Livio Pavanelli and Fritz Kampers.
 It was shot at the Staaken Studios in Berlin.
 The film's sets were designed by the art directors Botho Hoefer and Hans Minzloff.

+Synopsis

+Maria is a factory employee who has big dreams to escape her ordinary lifestyle, inspired by the cheap novel she reads.
+She begins to act out her fantasies and to her surprise big things happen in her life.
+Through her introduction to the factory owner Waldenburg she finds herself cast in a film, only to emerge as a major star.